sildenafil (as citrate)

 swelling of the face, lips or tongue which may lead to difficulty swallowing or breathing.

-the packaging is torn or shows signs of tampering, or does not look quite right even if the tablets may look alright
+Do not take Viagra if the packaging is torn or shows signs of tampering, or does not look quite right even if the tablets

 If it has expired or is damaged, return it to your pharmacist for disposal.